Merkoba/Meltdown/arguments.md

 ---

+### unordered-char

+Character to use on unordered lists

+Default: "•"

+Type: str

+---

-### list-space-1
+### ordered-space-1

-Space to the left of the list items
+Space to the left of the list items (ordered)

 Default: "  "